SmartData-Polito/Mobility_Demand_Genaration/README.md

-# Mobility_Demand_Genaration
+# Mobility_Demand_Generation

-This repository contains the python notebook and a portion of the dataset used for the paper Mobility Demand Model Generation from Traces: the Adaptive KDE Data-Driven Optimization, submitted forn the 25th IEEE International Conference on Intelligent Transportation Systems (IEEE ITSC 2022).
+This repository contains the python notebook and a portion of the dataset used for the paper 'Demand Model Generation from Traces: Adaptive KDE Data-Driven Optimization', submitted for the 25th IEEE International Conference on Intelligent Transportation Systems (IEEE ITSC 2022).

 It sufficient to import the python notebook and the .csv file containing the dataset in a jupyter enviroment.